 Once we receive your compensation payment from the defendant’s insurer, we let you know.
 Most importantly of all, we send you your compensation payment straight away.

-If you wish to pursue a holiday illness claim, you may choose to try and handle the case yourself or you can contact experienced holiday sickness solicitors.
+If you wish to pursue compensation for holiday problems, you may choose to try and handle the case yourself or you can contact experienced holiday sickness claims solicitors.
 We will assess your situation and, if you have a reasonable case, we will handle the claims process on your behalf.
 An experienced holiday sickness solicitor will negotiate the largest compensation amount possible.

-If you decide to use holiday compensation solicitors, the process begins with a free telephone consultation.
+If you decide to use a law firm or solicitor, the process begins with a free telephone consultation.
 This can last for up to an hour, during which we will ask you key questions about your holiday.
-We will need to understand how you became ill on holiday and what kind of holiday sickness you suffered from.
+We will need to understand how you became ill on holiday and what kind of holiday sickness bug you caught.
 If we think you are entitled to holiday illness compensation, we may ask for your permission to seek your medical records.
-If we have then have enough evidence to support your claims against the travel company, we will then contact you about proceeding with your claim.
+If we then have enough evidence to support your claims against the travel company, we will then contact you about proceeding with your claim.

 At this point, we will ask you to sign a Conditional Fee Agreement (CFA) on a ‘no win, no fee’ basis.
 If for whatever reason, your claim is not successful, you will have nothing to pay.
 For a successful claim, you will be charged 25% of the damages won, plus the cost of an ATE premium to insure you against any unexpected costs and challenges during the course of the claim.
 You will be made aware of any potential deductions before you sign a no win, no fee agreement.

-You may be concerned about the idea of pursuing a claim, with recent reports in the media suggesting that holiday sickness and diarrhoea claims are affecting holiday prices, as holidaymakers have been falsely claiming compensation, with the costs then being passed on to the consumer.
+You may be concerned about the idea of pursuing a claim, with recent reports in the media suggesting that holiday sickness and diarrhoea claims are affecting holiday prices, as holidaymakers have been falsely making holiday compensation claims, with the costs then being passed on to the consumer.
 This coverage is focused on unscrupulous practices of a minority of companies that encourage false claims.
-Your Legal Friend is a Law Society Accredited solicitors firm and we take a dim view of fraudulent claims and have a thorough vetting process to ensure that we only take on genuine claims.
+Your Legal Friend is a Law Society Accredited firm and we take a dim view of fraudulent claims and have a thorough vetting process to ensure that we only take on genuine claims.

-Travel companies include travel insurance as part of package deals, so in most cases you will have already paid your travel insurance with them and are entitled to claim if you have fallen sick on hol.
-The insurance premium will pay for the associated expenses and reimbursements if the claim is successful.
+Travel companies include travel insurance as part of package deals, so in most cases you will have already paid your travel insurance with them and are entitled to claim if you have fallen ill on holiday.
+The insurance premiums pay for the associated expenses and reimbursements when package holiday sickness claims are successful.

 There are certain criteria a case needs to meet in order for it to be a successful claim.
 Initially we will ask you to provide the following details:

 Usually, you would pursue a claim for holiday sickness and diarrhoea yourself but in some circumstances you may contact us in regards to a friend or loved one.
-In extreme cases they may still be experiencing illness from their holiday, which prohibits them from making claim themselves.
+In extreme cases they may still be experiencing illness from their holiday, which prohibits them from making a claim themselves.
 In very unfortunate circumstances your friend or loved on may have died as a result of their illness and you may be searching for answers on their behalf.
+However, in most cases, claims on behalf of other people are for when a child was sick on holiday as they are unable to make a claim themselves.
 If you became aware of the negligence of the holiday provider within the last 3 years, we can tell you what to do next.

 Although your complaint may be against the practices of a particular hotel, if you do seek to make a holiday sickness claim, your tour operator is the one liable.
 We make the claim against the insurance of your travel agency, should your claim be successful.

 You should report your illness to the hotel during your stay and document your complaint in some way.
+This may be difficult to do if you are sick when on holiday, but making your illness known will be beneficial should you seek compensation.
 You should also make a complaint about the hotel directly with your package holiday tour operator, either during your stay or within 28 days of returning home.

 You may find that pursuing your claim using an experienced holiday sickness solicitor firm is a much better option and increases the chances of claiming compensation you deserve.
 You may also decide to review the hotel on sites such as trip advisor to ensure other holidaymakers know what to expect when travelling to the same hotel.